mlim70/mlim70/README.md

 He participates in the vertically integrated laboratory “Surrogate Modeling for Urban Regeneration” (SMUR), where he leads a group of undergraduate students on the development of a data-driven agent-based model to predict neighborhood demographics in response to transportation infrastructure (e.g. the Atlanta Beltline), allowing urban planners to experiment with various "what-if" scenarios to test their designs.

 His commitment to mentoring was recognized with the Outstanding Undergraduate Mentor Award from Georgia Tech’s Vertically Integrated Projects (VIP) Program for the 2024‑2025 academic year.
-Other notable work includes several award-winning hackathon projects, including Buzzline, a Google Build-with-AI Challenge winning fire-evacuation tool which utilizes data produced by SMUR's Mobility-PEI project.
+Other notable work includes several award-winning hackathon projects, including Buzzline, a Google Build-with-AI Award winning fire-evacuation tool which utilizes data produced by SMUR's Mobility-PEI project.

 He believes that transparent, data‑driven simulations can facilitate and guide urban decision‑making by translating complex processes into easily-interpretable insights for both planners and communities.
 By bridging computer science, open-source urban data, and human‑centered design, he aims to equip stakeholders with efficient, high-resolution tools to realize the transition to "smart" cities.